stakater/til/jenkins/shell-command-does-not-execute-on-jenkins.md

 # Solution
-In the new kubernetes plugin in Jenkins, the default jnlp container that is created has working directory `/home/jenkins/agent`. change it to `/home/jenkins` form the Global Settings in Manage Jenkins
+- In the new kubernetes plugin in Jenkins, the default jnlp container that is created has working directory `/home/jenkins/agent`. change it to `/home/jenkins` form the Global Settings in Manage Jenkins

+- Change the `builderImage`. some old pipeline-tool versions show this error